-4.2 Lasers
+5.2 Lasers

-Unproven and not recommended as a mitigation method at this time.
+Unproven and not recommended-, bird welfare issues need to be addressed.as a mitigation method at this time.

 Preliminary research using lasers in a North Pacific trawl fishery did not show a detectable response in daylight hours, and that reactions to the laser at night varied between species, and whether the seabirds were feeding in the offal plume or following the vessel (Melvin et al. 2016).